qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/about.md

 * **UI Scaling**: Support custom UI scaling to adapt to screens with different resolutions.
 * **Internationalization**: Support multiple languages to meet the needs of different user groups.

+## License

+The license for PyQt-Fluent-Widgets and PyQt6-Fluent-Widgets is [GPLv3](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/blob/master/LICENSE).

+PySide6-Fluent-Widgets and PySide2-Fluent-Widgets are **dual-licensed**.
+They are licensed under GPLv3 for non-commercial use.
+For commercial use, please purchase a [**commercial license**](/price) to support the development of this project.

 ## Contributing

 We welcome all contributions to PyQt-Fluent-Widgets.
 We look forward to your PR!

-- Code Contribution: Code repository [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets), issues and pull requests are welcome.
+- Code Contribution: [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets), issues and pull requests are welcome.
-- Documentation Maintenance: Documentation repository [PyQt-Fluent-Widgets-Doc](https://github.com/qfluentwidgets/qfluentwidgets.github.io), participation in translation and revision is welcome.
+- Docs Maintenance: [PyQt-Fluent-Widgets-Doc](https://github.com/qfluentwidgets/qfluentwidgets.github.io), participation in translation and revision is welcome.

 ## Acknowledgements
 Thanks to all the contributors and supporters of this component library: